gianni-rg/immotionroom-samples/README.md

 -----------------
 This project contains examples for Unity 5.x.
 Each example is in its own scene:
 * **BigBalls** - This example shows how to use natural hands/feet interactions
+* **GirelloData** - This example shows how to get information about the current game area and set objects pose accordingly
 * **NoLogs** - A quick sample to show you how to enable/disable or change log level for ImmotionRoom SDK logs.
 * **SoccerField** - This example shows how to use natural feet interactions
 * **Teleporting** - A concept for a teleporting station, showing how to move in a scene in addition to positional tracking and in-place walking.